Unified Micromechanics Theory of Composites: Representative volume element (EVE)

-\parbox{11.2cm}{ \epsfig{figure=Fel7.eps, width=11.2cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 7:} AGIE as a central governing equation of PM}} The fundamental framework and key results of this paper—embodied in Eqs. (\ref{3.17})-(\ref{3.26}), (\ref{4.7})-(\ref{4.22}), (\ref{5.1})-(\ref{5.12}), (\ref{6.2})-(\ref{6.12}), and Subsections 8.3 and 8.4—are formulated in an operator form that remains entirely independent of any specific constitutive law of elasticity.
+The fundamental framework and key results of this paper—embodied in Eqs. (\ref{3.23})-(\ref{3.27}), (\ref{4.7})-(\ref{4.22}), (\ref{5.1})-(\ref{5.12}), (\ref{6.2})-(\ref{6.12}), and Subsections 8.3-8.6—are formulated in an operator form that remains entirely independent of any specific constitutive law of elasticity.
 This universality ensures that these equations hold for any constitutive model, including, e.g., those detailed in Section 7.
 In essence, the representation of PD using Eqs. (\ref{2.1})-(\ref{2.27}) and (\ref{3.1})-(\ref{3.7}) can be seamlessly substituted with the more detailed constitutive formulations presented in Section 7, without affecting the overall structure and validity of the results, see Sections 3-8.
-The choice of PD as the primary modeling approach in this work does not stem from an inherent superiority over other models but rather from the author’s long-standing dedication to peridynamic CMs—an expertise and intellectual commitment developed over more than a decade of focused research in this field.
+The choice of PD as the primary modeling approach in this work does not stem from an inherent superiority over other models but rather from the author’s long-standing dedication to peridynamic CMs—an expertise and intellectual commitment developed over more than a decade of focused research in this field \cite{{Buryachenko2014a}, {Buryachenko2015b}, {Buryachenko2017}, {Buryachenko2018}, {Buryachenko2018b}, {Buryachenko2018c}, {Buryachenko2019b}, {Buryachenko2020}, {Buryachenko2020b}, {Buryachenko2022a}, {Buryachenko2023}, {Buryachenko2023a}, {Buryachenko2023b}, {Buryachenko2023e}, {Buryachenko2023f}, {Buryachenko2023h}, {Buryachenko2023c}, {Buryachenko2023d}, {Buryachenko2023i}, {Buryachenko2023j}, {Buryachenko2023k}, {Buryachenko2024a}, {Buryachenko2024b}, {Buryachenko2025}, {Buryachenko2025a}, {Buryachenko2025b}, {Buryachenko2025c}, {Buryachenko2025d}, {Buryachenko2025e}} including proposal of background of PM \cite{Buryachenko2014a}, \cite{Buryachenko2017}.